GoogleCloudPlatform/cloud-sql-proxy/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for new or improved behavior.
-title: "[FEATURE] Brief description of the proposed feature"
+title: "Brief summary of the proposed feature"
 labels: 'type: feature request'
-assignees: ''

 ---